volodymyrhudyma/blog/content/blog/how-to-make-your-react-application-seo-friendly.md

 In an Isomorphic Application, the first request is processed by the server and subsequent requests are processed by the browser.

-This approach allows web crawlers to get HTML code on their request and index the webpage.
+This approach allows web crawlers to get full HTML code on their request and index the webpage.

 #### Pros Of Isomorphic Apps